Vegan Butternut Squash Corn Chowder

 • Generous sea salt and freshly ground black pepper

-• Medium/large butternut squash
+• Medium-sized butternut squash

 • 8-10 sprigs of fresh thyme